OpenElectronicsLab/presentations/2020-02-fosdem/outline.md

 Patient            100 $\mu$A      100 $\mu$A        10 $\mu$A
 --------------------------------------------------------------------

+- Note that these are very low currents
 - Can only be 2-5 times larger even if component fails
 <!-- MAYBE Isolated, body float, cardiac float symbols -->